SRT / VTT / ASS Subtitle Formats

 VTT Subtitle Format

-WebVTT (Web Video Text Tracks) is a subtitle format designed for HTML5 video elements, specifically for web videos.
+WebVTT (Web Video Text Tracks) is a subtitle format for HTML5 video elements, specifically designed for online video.
 It is more powerful than the SRT format, supporting attributes such as styles, annotations, multiple languages, and position information.
-The subtitle file format extension is .vtt.
-However, it cannot be directly embedded in the video; it must be referenced in the <video> tag in HTML.
+The subtitle file format extension is .vtt

 VTT Format Structure